Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Acknowledgments

 \section{Acknowledgments}

 This research was partially supported by the U.S. National Science Foundation (NSF) and the U.S. Census Bureau under NSF grant SES-1132031, funded through the NSF-Census Research Network (NCRN) program.
+We would like the thank the referees and editor for their comments, which have resulted in an improved paper.